-You wouldn’t guess today, looking at the scrub covered low hills surrounded by paddy-fields and red-roofed temples, that this site some 40 kms north of Phnom Penh was for a long period the capital of the Khmer kingdom.
-As in Angkor times only religious edifices such as the surrounding temples and various shaped and sized stupas that dot the hill were built out of solid materials so the wood and bamboo of the surrounding city houses and king’s palace have long since disappeared.
+You wouldn’t guess today, looking at the scrub-covered low hills surrounded by paddy-fields and red-roofed temples, that the site of Udong, some 40 kilometres north of Phnom Penh, was for a long period the capital of the Khmer kingdom.
+As in Angkor times, only religious edifices such as the surrounding temples and various shaped and sized stupas that dot the hill were built out of solid materials so the wood and bamboo of the surrounding city houses and king’s palace have long since disappeared.

 You can check all our Cambodia tour itineraries at this link.